 Hyper-methylation of DNA stops the production of proteins coded for by genes.
 Conversely, hypo-methylation (the focus of the current research study) allows the DNA code to be turned into a protein product.
 Turning on or off genes by methylation is not always a bad thing.
 Methylation is a common way in which the body controls specific gene expression (and thus the phenotype) of every cell in the body.

 It is methylation that is used to turn specific genes on and off giving each of us our sex whilst in utero.
 However, aberrant methylation of genes (either hyper- or hypo-) can certainly affect the proper functioning of cells and is becoming increasingly studied in a variety of diseases including cancer, obesity and mental-health.

-What are the potential consequences of this hypo-methylation in formally-obese women?
+What are the potential consequences of this hypo-methylation in formerly-obese women?
 Well, it indicates a significant alteration in the normal functioning of adipocytes in women who have gained weight.

 Our adipocytes communicate directly with our liver and affect the proper (or not) functioning of our entire body.
-These changes remain even after the weight has been lost and may help explain the persistent differences in disease profiles and the propensity to regain weight in women who were formally obese compared to those who were never obese.
-Preventing obesity (particularly in children) is key!!
+These changes remain even after the weight has been lost and may help explain the persistent differences in disease profiles and the propensity to regain weight in women who were formerly obese, as compared to those who were never obese.
+Preventing obesity (particularly in children) is key!